Q. What is mediation?

 - We only mediate using retired Supreme Court judges who know accident cases and their values better than anyone.

 - After trial, juries often award too much or too little.
 When they award too much, the amount is usually reduced by the trial judge, reduced on appeal, or settled for much less after appealing.
 If your case goes to appeal, it will be decided by three judges instead of a jury and your legal fees can go to 50%.

 - Mediation is NOT binding and NOT final.

 We have settled approximately 50% of our cases which have gone to mediation.
-Often, the cases which do not settle at mediation may settle within a month or two after the mediation because of the discussions held at the mediation.
+Sometimes, the cases which do not settle at mediation may settle within a month or two after the mediation because of the discussions held at the mediation.

-Mediation is great any accident case even for serious injury and large catastrophic injury cases because you don’t have to accept the settlement offer.
+Mediation can be good for any accident case even for serious injury and large catastrophic injury cases because you don’t have to accept the settlement offer.
 We usually use one of the retired Supreme Court judges at National Arbitration and Mediation which has many seven-figure settlements with some as high as $17,900,000.